rfool/relational/README.md

 Besides queryAssoc() there are additional query methods for casual purposes: queryArray(), queryOneArray(), queryOneAssoc(), exec(), queryOneValue(), queryOneColumn(), queryKeyValueArray(), as well as methods for transaction control: begin(), commit(), rollback().

-# Why not PDO, really ?
+### Why not PDO, really ?

 Also, PDO has a flaw with long-term consequences: to use its parameter binding interface it requires using "prepared statements" and encourages developers to use prepared statements everywhere.
 That contradicts their purpose.
 PDO clearly abuses prepared statements for parameter binding in lack of a sober parameter binding interface for non-prepared statements.

-# Why no fetch methods ?
-Doesn't it comsume huge amounts of memory ?
+### Why no "fetch row" methods ?
+Doesn't it consume huge amounts of memory when we always fetch whole result at once ?

 No!
 Actually the mysqli and pgsql interface libraries (by default) do fetch the whole result when user requests to fetch the first row, anyway.